nogibjj/ids_final_sbd/README.md

 The microservice is built using Flask, providing a web interface to explore podcast analytics.
 It reads data from a preprocessed dataset (top_200.parquet) containing information about the top 200 Spotify podcasts in the US.
 The microservice is successfully deployed via Azure Web App to a public endpoint.
 It is hosted on [Azure Web App URL](https://alterschart.azurewebsites.net/).
 The Docker container for the microservice is hosted on DockerHub.

 ### Code Overview
-The main microservice code is contained in app3.py.
-The key components are:

-#### Flask Application Setup:
+- #### Flask Application Setup:
 The microservice is initialized as a Flask application.
 The top 200 Spotify podcasts dataset is loaded from a Parquet file (data/top_200.parquet).
-#### Routing and Filtering:
+- #### Routing and Filtering:
 The / route handles both GET and POST requests.
 Users can select a ranking type (Spotify, time, or episodes) through a form and apply the filter.
-#### Data Processing:
+- #### Data Engineering
-Data Source: The microservice reads data from a Parquet dataset, ensuring efficient data retrieval and presentation.
-The top 10 podcasts are filtered based on the user's selected ranking type.
+The project involves the use of Pandas for data engineering.
+It retrieves information about the top 200 Spotify podcasts and their episodes from the Spotify API.
+This dataset is used as the datasource in  the microservice.
+The microservice reads data from a Parquet dataset, ensuring efficient data retrieval and presentation abd the top 10 podcasts are filtered based on the user's selected ranking type.
 A dictionary (shows_and_data) is constructed to store information about each podcast, including URLs for episode previews.
-#### HTML Rendering:
+- #### HTML Rendering:
 The web interface is rendered using the render_template function, with the HTML template located at templates/index3.html.
 The template includes sections for filtering, podcast details, and episode previews.